 The Software Defined Radio revolution brought great flexibility in VHF and UHF reception.
 Today we offer the best wide band receivers which address these needs.
-We also provide a high performance extension for weak-signal wide band reception on HF – something other competing solutions in our price segment fail to address efficiently.
+We also provide a high performance extension for weak-signal wide band reception on HF – something other competing solutions fail to address efficiently.

 Airspy HF+ is a paradigm shift in high performance HF radio design.
 It is a joint effort between Airspy, Itead Studio and some famous chip maker to build a state of the art SDR for HF and VHF bands.

 Like most high-end HF receivers, the HF+ uses very high dynamic range ADC’s and front-ends.
 But unlike the current offerings in the market, it also brings more frequency agility by using high performance passive mixers with an excellent polyphase harmonic rejection structure.
 No external band aid filters are required like the lower end HF receivers, which makes it the ideal companion for light portable high performance operation.

 Both the architecture and level of integration achieved in this design allow us to bring top performance reception at a very affordable price.

 All the major SDR software is supported.
 Check the download page.

 You like it?
 Share your spectrum with your friends!